Altinn/MaskinportenTokenGenerator/README.md

 This is a utilty for helping out with generating access_tokens from ID/Maskinporten, supporting integration with Postman for automating retrieval of access_tokens via a local web server.

 ## Requirements
+* Windows 7 or later
-* A recent Windows and Visual Studio 2017 or newer for building
+* .NET6 SDK for building
 * Either
 	* A enterprise certificate owned installed owned by the organization that has been given access to one or more scopes in machineporten
 	* A JSON file containing a JWK.
 Used if the client has been configured with a pre-configured key.
 See https://mkjwk.org/ for examples on how to construct JWKs.
 NOTE!
 As of now only RS256 algorithm is supported.